 - Anyone occupying the unit has caused the damage beyond usual wear and tear of normal living.

 Repairs and emergencies never happen at a convenient time for DFW property management companies.
 When an emergency situation arises, the best thing for tenants and management is to have a plan in place so problems can be taken care of quickly and responsibly.
-Real Property Management Specialized has been helping property owners manage their investments for over thirty years.
+Specialized Property Management Specialized has been helping property owners manage their investments for over thirty years.
 With our 24/7 live emergency hotline, tenants can call anytime to report a concern about your property.
 Our 98% customer service rating shows we take care of property, owners, and tenants with caring expertise.
-Find out today what our team can do for you (www.realpropertydfw.com)
+Find out today what our team can do for you (www.specializeddallas.com)